moenigin/classify_neurons/manual.md

 + right mouse button jumps the viewer location to the position of the cursor
 + space and shift+space to display and hide the raw image and segmentation view

++ "X": toggle display of all neurons in a group and the neuron to be classified alone
 + "Q": display next neuron to be assigned to a class
 + "V": display previous neuron to be assigned to a class
 + "T": assign neuron to current class displayed